Ramzi331/learning_python/progress.md

         and I learned about lists methods and functions and I knew how similar strings and lists are and how to turn a list of characters into a string and how to turn a string into a list of characters, and I also learned about objects and values.

+chapter 9:
+       in this chapter, I learned about dictionaries and how to create them, and how to use them as a set of counters which is called "histogram", and I also learned about nested loops, and I also learned some advanced text parsing methods.